How exactly do you say happy Sunday in Italian?

 To relax at home

-And that’s it, now you know how to say happy Sunday in Italian in all its forms!
+And that’s the end of our lesson on how to say happy Sunday in Italian in all its forms!

-❤️ If you liked this lesson on how do you say happy Sunday in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say happy Sunday in Italian, consider sharing it with your social media friends who are also studying Italian.